Is it safe to travel in Albania?

 There is no conflict in Albania, the country has not been involved in an international conflict, since the Second World War.
 In case you are curious, a little bit more about Albania’s history and safety can be found just below.

 Moreover, you will feel very safe in Albania.
-The Albanian culture is very focussed on family life and hospitality.
+The Albanian culture is very focused on family life and hospitality.
 If the Albanian people will approach you, it is usually out of curiosity.
 And if you ask the locals for help, they will go out of their way to make you feel welcome.
 And even though they do not know you personally, they will often invite you to their house for dinner.

 Furthermore, Albanian people are overwhelmingly positive about western countries.
 Many Albanian people have family members that work abroad in Europe and the USA.
 You can expect Albanian people to approach you, to ask where you are from and to practice their English.